 You’re not just promoting yourself, you’re promoting your brand.
 Nobody is going to evangelize your business louder than you can.
 Get comfortable with the art of self-promotion and solicitation, it’s an essential part of growing your brand.
 There is an abundance of free information on marketing your practice and maintaining your marketing presence.
 Take advantage of all of those resources such as blogs, podcasts, vlogs, and books.

 4. Embrace technology.

 Make technology work for you.
 Learning new things is always a challenge, but learn to embrace change and you’ll get better at adapting to new technology.
-Software for counselors such as TherapyZen provide an invaluable method of streamlining and organizing your business processes.
-Efficiency is an essential factor to keeping your business lean and operating smoothly.
+Software for counselors, such as therapyzen, provides an invaluable method of streamlining and organizing your business processes.
+Efficiency is an essential factor in keeping your business lean and operating smoothly.
 Don’t get left behind by holding on to obsolete methods of doing things that will slow you down.

 5. Don’t be afraid of failure.

 Fail fast and fail often is a saying often used in the software world, but it applies to any type of business.
 Failures are teaching moments that force you to step back and evaluate your decisions leading up to that point.
 Go into this knowing that you are going to make mistakes and you’ll be much better prepared to handle them when they do.
 Don’t over-analyze everything which will leave you in a state of paralysis.
 Keep moving forward no matter what and recognize those teaching moments as they occur.